Updated Feb. 5, 2015.

 L2 Reporters Area

-The other regional reporters, their abbreviations, and call numbers
+The other regional reporters, their abbreviations, dates covered, call numbers, and locations are:

 The Law Library also has the official reporters for the Washington appellate courts:

 |Washington Supreme Court||Washington Reports, 2d||Wash.; Wash.
 2d||KFW45 .A22||Reference Area